ikeronx/rock-paper-scissors/README.md

 #### Skills strengthened/demonstrated:
 - DOM manipulation, including the use of querySelector(), createElement(), modifying text content, and appending/removing child nodes.
-- the use of event listeners to trigger blocks of code
+- The use of event listeners to trigger blocks of code
-- learning the importance of separating re-used blocks of code into functions, instead of having the same lines of code repeated.
+- Learning the importance of separating re-used blocks of code into functions, instead of having the same lines of code repeated.